 Mai (pronounced May) was dumped on the door step of the Monroe County Dog Shelter in 2018 and quickly made herself an integral part of the King family.
 While she loves wrestling and chasing her dog siblings, she is quick to teach any new dogs to respect her!
 Mai adores snuggling with humans, but her very favorite thing in the world is food (or anything that smells or looks remotely like food).
 Mai enjoys leash walks and attacking wagging dog tails.

 Gouda was also adopted from the Monroe County Dog Shelter!
 (Are you sensing a theme yet?)
 She joined the King family in 2019.
 Imagine our surprise when this puppy we initially thought to be an Australian Cattle Dog only weighed 11 pounds at 6 months old!
 This mini mutt still holds her own though!
-Gouda has very strong toy drive, so stay tuned as we continue to develop her trick and dog sport repertoire.
+Gouda has very strong toy drive, so she's working hard on her disc skills.